Cherie Piper: Other

 Piper was also a member of the Canada women's national inline hockey team, winning a gold medal at the 2002 FIRS Inline Hockey World Championships.

 Personal

 Piper was born June 29, 1981, in Toronto, Ontario, the third child of Alan and Christine Piper.
 She has two older brothers, Michael and Stephen, and followed her brothers in taking up the sport.
+She played her minor hockey in the Scarborough Hockey Association with the Scarborough Sabres before moving to the Metropolitan Toronto Hockey League with the Scarborough Young Bruins.
 She was educated in the Toronto suburb of Scarborough.
-Her middle school was Henry Kelsey Senior Public School and her elementary school was Alex Muir Junior Public School.
+Her middle school was Henry Kelsey Senior Public School and her elementary school was Alexmuir Junior Public School.
 Piper graduated from Albert Campbell Collegiate Institute and majored in sociology at Dartmouth.

 On June 7, 2018, Cherie married long-time beau, Joe Butkevich, in a ceremony at Memorial Gardens in Butkevich's hometown of North Bay, Ontario.